Datasets in BIL are uniquely referred to by a combination of a 16 digit unique identifier and the dataset name separated by a period:

-where <c1c2> are replaced by the first and second characters of the unique identifier and <c3c4> are replaced by the third and fourth characters of the unique identifier.
+where <c1c2> are replaced by the first and second characters of the submission identifier and <c3c4> are replaced by the third and fourth characters of the submission identifier.
+For example:

 /bil/data/ab/cd/abcdef0123456789/example_dataset_01/